jcorks/dynacoe-installer/README.md

 The tools will:
+    - Provide consistent management and build assets across multiple platorms
-    - Assure that your environment contains all prereqs for building
+    - Ensure that your environment contains all prereqs for building
-    - Let you easily keep, maintain, and update any number of builds of the Dynacoe library
+    - Let you easily keep, maintain, and update any number of pre-build or custom-built versions of the Dynacoe library
     - Prepare your environment with no additional configuration needed
-    - Help manage built assets in a project-like structure
+    - Organize your Dynacoe assets in a project-oriented way.

 Supported platforms: